16 Days Easy Trek Guide For Mount Everest Base Camp Itinerary From Kathmandu, Capital City of Nepal

 Famous views of the walk on the Everest Base Camp Itinerary route

 The Everest Base Camp Trek includes many destinations that can be considered trekking landmarks.
 You will visit the famous Himalayan city of Namche Bazaar, also known as the “Gateway to Everest”.
 You will also visit Kalapatthar, the best viewpoint in the country.

 It offers panoramic views of the entire Mount Everest massif.
 The Himalayan peaks are used to changing their tones at dawn under the rays of the rising sun.
 Kalapatthar offers the opportunity to experience this magical phenomenon for hikers.

 Similarly, Tengboche Village, the spiritual center of Khumbu, is an important landmark of the walk.
 Places like Dingboche Village and Phakding are also excellent for a stopover.

 Everest Base Camp Trek is a moderate trekking route.
 This means that the hike is a feasible adventure even for people without previous trekking experience.

-With the hiking team of Nepal you are guaranteed a moment of your life, without worries or problems!
+With the hiking team of Nepal, you are guaranteed a moment of your life, without worries or problems!
 From the best accommodation and transportation services available to good food and tour guides, your trip will be easy.
 All you have to do is enjoy your time in the mountains while taking care of everything else.
-Now lets get into detail itinerary.
+Now let’s get into the detailed itinerary.

 16 Days Easy Trek Guide For Mount Everest Base Camp Itinerary From Kathmandu